NervanaSystems/neon_segnet/readme.md

 python proc_images.py /path/to/SegNet-Tutorial/CamVid/ /local/dir/CamVid_neon/
 ```

-The output dir will contain the directories train, test and val with the input training,
+The output dir will contain the directories `train`, `test` and `val` with the input training,
 testing and validation image sets, repectively.
 Also, for each set there will be a
 corresponding directory with 'annot' added to the basename holding the annotation
-images.
-The annotation images and grayscale PNG files where each pixel holds an interger
+images (e.g. `trainannot`, `testannot`, and `valannot`).
+The annotation images are grayscale
+PNG files where each pixel holds an integer from 0 to 12.
+The pixel value indicates the ground
-from 0 to 12.
-The pixcel value indicates the ground truth output class of that pixel.
+truth output class of that pixel.

 ### SegNet implementation